disnana/NanaSQLite/docs/site/en/error_handling.md

     └── NanaSQLiteCacheError
 ```

-Since all NanaSQLite exceptions inherit from `NanaSQLiteError`, comprehensive error handling is possible:
+Since all NanaSQLite exceptions inherit from `NanaSQLiteError`, you can catch all of them:

 ```python
 from nanasqlite import NanaSQLite, NanaSQLiteError